n8n-io/n8n-docs/docs/security/infrastructure.md

 Additionally, we only use SSL secured connections to communicate with the database.

 ### Spaces
 The uploaded documents are stored in a Space.
-The trafic is secured via ssl and multiple keys are required to access the stored files.
+The traffic is secured via SSL and multiple keys are required to access the stored files.

 ### Traffic Security
 We only allow https secured connections to communicate with our servers.
 This ensures that the transferred data is encrypted and secure.